jmcnamara/polars_excel_writer/examples/Readme.md

   dataframe to an Excel file.
 This demonstrates setting a value for Null values in the dataframe.
 The default is to write them as blank cells.

+* `doc_write_excel_save_to_buffer.rs` - An example of writing a Polar Rust dataframe to an Excel file and returning it as a byte vector buffer.

+* `doc_write_excel_save_to_writer.rs` - An example of writing a Polar Rust dataframe to an Excel file to a type that implements the [`Write`] trait.
+  In this example we write to an in-memory buffer.

 * `doc_write_excel_set_column_format.rs` - An example of writing a Polar
   Rust dataframe to an Excel file.
 This demonstrates setting formats for different columns.